 • Thermometer

-• Any other medications your child takes regularly
+• Medications your child takes regularly

 • Bandages and antibiotic ointment